Mississippi Paralegal Career Guide

 Projected Job Growth

-As law firms seek to lower their expenses, tasks previously allotted to attorneys are likely to be delegated to paralegal support staff, expanding the responsibilities of the paralegal profession and the number of positions available.
+In May 2017, the Bureau of Labor Statistics reported 1,760 paralegals and legal assistants working in Mississippi.2 As law firms seek to lower their expenses, tasks previously allotted to attorneys are likely to be delegated to paralegal support staff, expanding the responsibilities of the paralegal profession and the number of positions available.
 In addition, corporations are expected to invest in more cost-effective internal legal departments, creating paralegal jobs in Mississippi and beyond.
-The US Bureau of Labor Statistics has projected an employment growth rate of 17% for paralegals and legal assistants nationwide from 2012 to 2022.2 The Mississippi Department of Employment Security has projected an average 35 annual openings for paralegal jobs in Mississippi over the same time period, translating to a 3.5% job growth rate for in-state paralegals.1
+The Bureau of Labor Statistics has projected an employment growth rate of 15% for paralegals and legal assistants nationwide from 2016 to 2026.3 Projections call for 130 new paralegal jobs in Mississippi over the same time period, translating to a 7% job growth rate for in-state paralegals.1

 Mississippi Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 1,490 paralegals and legal assistants working in Mississippi.3 The average paralegal salary in Mississippi was reported at $44,160.3 Though this average annual wage is lower than the national median wage for paralegals and legal assistants at $48,350, this likely reflects the relatively lower cost of living throughout the state.4 Additionally, Mississippi paralegal salary tends to be higher in urban areas.
-Jackson paralegals, for example, earn an average salary of $48,540.4
+The average paralegal salary in Mississippi was reported at $43,650 in 2017.2 Though this average annual wage is lower than the national median wage for paralegals and legal assistants at $53,910, this likely reflects the relatively lower cost of living throughout the state.2 Additionally, Mississippi paralegal salary tends to be higher in urban areas.
+Jackson paralegals, for example, earn an average salary of $49,160.2

 Mississippi Paralegal Salary Info By Metro Area